carl-parrish/microservice_course_blog/README.md

 # gitpod-frontend-template
-Template for creating a gitpod workspace for frontend projects.
+Template for creating a gitpod workspace for react projects.